• Skip to primary navigation

 One of the public hot springs in Kinosaki Onsen.

 Of course, this Japanese onsen etiquette guide wouldn’t be complete without listing some of our favorites for you.
-Here’s just a few hot spring towns, onsen, or ryokan we love!
+Here are just a few hot spring towns, onsen, or ryokan we love!

 Nishimuraya Properties – Kinosaki Onsen